128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Network Interface

-On the router identified to relay DHCP requests (branch 2), the unique tenant created must be applied to the network-interface.
-DHCP requests broadcasted here are tagged by the tenant and associated with the `dhcp-relay service`.
+On the router identified to relay DHCP requests (Branch 2), the unique tenant created must be applied to the network-interface `lan1`.
+DHCP requests broadcast here are tagged by the tenant and associated with the `dhcp-relay` service.

 ```
 config
     authority
-        router    Router1
+        router    Branch1
-            name 	Router1
+            name 	Branch1

             node    node1
                 name                node1

-                device-interface    lan1-dpdk1
+                device-interface    red-lan1
-                    name                lan1-dpdk1
+                    name                red-lan1
                     pci-address         0000:00:04.0

                     network-interface   lan1